scoky/data_tools/README.md

 data_tools
 =============
-Useful generic python scripts for working with log files from the command line.
+Useful generic python scripts for working with text files from the command line.

-The base directory contains many of the most useful scripts.
+Working from the command line is the easiest way to explore a new dataset of text files, such as logs.
+However, many tasks require more advanced tools than are commonly available.
+So, I wrote a bunch of python scripts for exploring data to complement the standard command-line utilities.
+The scripts vary from general (e.g., binning log lines by a common column value or values) to domain specific (e.g., computing the stack distance between values in the file).

+The repository installs both a library and a series of scripts.
 Most are pretty self documenting.
-The subdirectories contain more domain specific scripts for performing tasks relevant to those domains.
 I still actively contribute scripts, so expect to see more.

 Examples:
 * To create a empirical cummulative distribution function from column X (zero-based indexing) in a log file: